chuleh/AWS_SA/11D-Kinesis.md

 ## Kinesis Data Streams Security

 * control access / authorization using IAM policies
-* encryption in flight using HTTPS endpoints
+* encryption in fligh using HTTPS endpoints
 * encryption at rest using KMS
 * can implement encryption/decryption of data on client side
 * VPC Endpoints available for Kinesis